mwynne/docs/Docs/Projects/IaC-NG/PoC Notes.md

 - Natural Language Generative AI model interface
 - Suggest a sequence of tasks/commands/scripts be executed to achieve the desired outcome
 - Human to confirm
 - Detailed system information gathering
+- ZeroMQ-based?
 - System information is tracked in a natural language format
 - The natural language documentation is the code